 - If you come in good weather, let’s say from the end of May to September, you can rent a bike and it is a very nice way of transportation because you get to see the city without rush, not contaminating the environment and Barcelona is equipped with bike lanes so you can drive safely.

 - If you go out at night, try to come back by taxi or you can download the app of Cabify which is better, the only bad thing is that you have to fill in all the card details and stuff, and if you are kinda drunk, let me’s say you are not gonna do it LOL, so better do it before going out.
 On the other hand, taxis here are cheap and reliable, because it is a small city and the distances are not that far from each other.

 - If you are going to La Costa Brava or you travel with the entire family is better to rent a car and be prepared to pay for parking, because there is no place in the street, but at the same time is more practical than been with a stroller in the metro or the bus that in the summer are always packed.

-- The Cathedral and the Sagrada Familia have a dress code, you cannot go with uncovered shoulders, back or legs and neither with hats.
+- The Cathedral and the Sagrada Familia have a dress code, you cannot go with uncovered shoulders, back, or legs and neither with hats.
 In the Cathedral they give you a scarf but in Sagrada Familia, you have to buy it outside.
-Normally it is less than 5€, but if you can avoid it is better.
+Normally it is less than 5€, but if you can avoid will be better.

 - Try to buy the tickets for Sagrada Familia and Park Güell in advance, because I´ve seen people crying when they cannot make it inside.